HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART1.md

 - The flush() method lets us decide what data to send back when the call is made.

-## Typescript

 ## Security

 - Content Security Policies (CSP) Reporting - It is regarding the policies send alongside with website says where can this page load images, scripts and styles from, and where the form can post the requests and the browser will restrict the page accordingly.
-We can send it either in http header or metatags.
+We can send it either in http header or meta-tags.
 We can also mention the report-uri where those reports will be sent.
 It was originally design to stop cross side scripting.

 ```typescript
 Content-Security-Policy: upgrade-insecure-requests